macwindow10/rag_chatbot_sqlserver_ollama/README.md

-# RAG Chatbot over SQL Server using Ollama & ChromaDB
+# 🤖 RAG Chatbot over SQL Server using Ollama & ChromaDB

 This project implements a Retrieval-Augmented Generation (RAG) chatbot that answers questions about people and events stored in a SQL Server database.

+It uses:
-It uses Ollama for local LLM and embedding models, and ChromaDB for vector storage and retrieval.
+- 🦙 **Ollama** for local LLM and embedding models
+- 🗄️ **SQL Server** for data storage
+- 🧠 **ChromaDB** for vector storage and retrieval

-## Features
+## ✨ Features

-- Connects to SQL Server and ingests data from `Person` and `Event` tables
+- 🗄️ Connects to SQL Server and ingests data from `Person` and `Event` tables
-- Masks SSNs for privacy before embedding
+- 🛡️ Masks SSNs for privacy before embedding
-- Generates embeddings using Ollama's embedding models
+- 🦙 Generates embeddings using Ollama's embedding models
-- Stores and retrieves document embeddings with ChromaDB
+- 🧠 Stores and retrieves document embeddings with ChromaDB
-- Answers natural language questions using context retrieved from the database
+- 💬 Answers natural language questions using context retrieved from the database
-- CLI for indexing, asking questions, and running example queries
+- 🖥️ CLI for indexing, asking questions, and running example queries

-## Requirements
+## 📦 Requirements

-- Python 3.8+
+- 🐍 Python 3.8+
-- SQL Server (local or remote)
+- 🗄️ SQL Server (local or remote)
-- Ollama (local LLM/embedding server)
+- 🦙 Ollama (local LLM/embedding server)
-- ChromaDB
+- 🧠 ChromaDB
-- Required Python packages: `pyodbc`, `ollama`, `chromadb`, `python-dotenv`
+- 📦 Required Python packages: `pyodbc`, `ollama`, `chromadb`, `python-dotenv`

-## Setup
+## ⚡ Setup

-1. **Clone the repository**
+1. 🛠️ **Clone the repository**
-2. **Install dependencies**:
+2. 📦 **Install dependencies**:
    ```powershell
    pip install -r requirements.txt
    ```
-3. **Configure environment variables**:
+3. ⚙️ **Configure environment variables**:
    - Create a `.env` file in the project root with:
      ```env
      SQL_SERVER=localhost